OlusholaEA/my-first-project/README.md

-Mentorship for Acceleration (M4ACE) week 1 Assignment on "Git Repository Setup and GitHub Push
+Mentorship for Acceleration (M4ACE) week 1 Assignment on "Git Repository Setup and GitHub Push"